2018 was a year for the books. The Rapp artists were commissioned to create compelling portraits from the worlds of entertainment, politics, academics

 Combining scratchboard and digital, Elizabeth created these portraits for Wake Forest Magazine.
 Grand Houses, Grand Memories”, is a 3-part story about their European Honors programs, each written by an alumnus who attended that “House”.

-Loving the complementary color palette for this
+Loving the complementary color palette for this portrait of Björk for So Young magazine.

 Chiara worked on a series of nine portraits of all the WPI researchers who won the Career Award.
 Shown here is Lyubov Titova, who explored the extraordinary physical properties of group IV monochalcogenides, a family of two-dimensional puckered materials.